jbx-protocol/juice-docs-v2/docs/api/contracts/jbtoken/read/balanceof.md

   An account's balance of this ERC20.

   @param _account The account to get a balance of.
+  _projectId is the ID of the project to which the token belongs.
+This is ignored.

   @return The balance of the `_account` of this ERC20, as a fixed point number with 18 decimals.
 */